iloveicedgreentea/GoWatchIt/readme.md

 ### MQTT
 For flexibility, this uses MQTT to send commands.
 This is so you can decide what to do with that info.
 You will need to set MQTT up.
 Detailed instructions here https://www.home-assistant.io/integrations/mqtt/

-1) Install mosquitto mqtt add on
+1) Install mosquito mqtt add on
 2) Install mqtt integration
 3) Set up your topics in HA and the tool's config
 4) Set up Automations in HA based on the payloads of MQTT